Housing at Georgetown University

 A majority of undergraduates, eighty-five percent, live on-campus.
 The remainder live off-campus, mostly in the Georgetown, Burleith, and Foxhall neighborhoods.
-On-campus housing is not available for main campus graduate students.
 On-campus housing at Georgetown is the second most expensive in the country as of 2010.

+Housing is also available for on-campus graduate students at 55 H St. NW while students at the Law Center are accommodated at the Gewirz Student Center.

-Freshman housing
+First-year housing

 Copley Hall

 Copley Hall is one of the oldest dorms on Georgetown's campus, having been built in 1932.
-Named for Thomas Copley S.J., it is a neo-gothic stone building located next to Healy Hall, across from the front gates and in front of similarly named Copley Lawn, a popular site for outdoor events.
+Named for Thomas Copley S.J., it is a neo-Gothic stone building located next to Healy Hall, across from the front gates and in front of similarly named Copley Lawn, a popular site for outdoor events.
 Copley Hall features suite-style apartments (two double occupancy rooms with an adjoining bathroom) on its five floors, with residency options for Georgetown's basketball team as well as rooms for physically disabled students.
 Copley Hall also contains a number of religious spaces, including St. William's Chapel, the Muslim Prayer Room, and the Copley Crypt Chapel of the North American Martyrs, as well as Copley Formal Lounge, a formal event location.